sengokudaikon/collider/infrastructure/README.md

 ## 🔄 Migration from Previous Setup

-This infrastructure replaces the previous Docker Compose and multi-environment Terraform setup with:
+This infrastructure replaces the previous docker-compose and multi-environment Terraform setup with:

 ### Benefits
 - **Unified approach**: Same technology stack for local and production